How to Write a Children's Book: The Ultimate Guide to Writing a Successful Book for Young Readers

 By starting.
 In all seriousness, I understand how paralyzing the blank page can be.

-Over time, I’ve developed some tricks and tips for jumpstarting my creativity and moving my mind into that right brain space where words and ideas flow more easily.
+Over time, I've developed some tricks and tips for jumpstarting my creativity and moving my mind into that right brain space where words and ideas flow more easily, and I share them here.

 To Rhyme or Not to Rhyme